evcaho/evcaho.github.io/_posts/2017-02-24-intro-to-ruby-class-variables.markdown

 One thing that confused me for a while was the difference between instance variables and class variables.
 Instance variables are used across an entire class, right?
 So shouldn't they be called class variables?

-Well, no. NOT AT ALL.
+Well, no. Not at all.

 For starters: classes can contain both class and instance variables.
 Class variables apply to an entire class, whereas instance variables are called on one *instance* of a class (like `Soda.new()`).